danielsaidi/website_danielsaidi/collections/_posts/2022/2022-06-15-swiftui-4-custom-sheet-sizes.md

 This is easy to use and works very well.
 The view will get a drag handle that the user can pull to move a sheet between its available sizes.
 The animation is very smooth and the feature satisfying to use.

-Note that since the detents argument is a `Set`, adding multiple values of the same type will be ignored.
-If you for instance add two `.height` detents, only one is applied.
-Also, these custom sizes don't apply to iPad, where the sheet will still be presented as a centered modal window.

 If you define a single sheet size, the drag handle will disappear and the sheet become non-dismissable.
 The sheet will bounce in a playful manner when you drag it, but it will not resize to other sizes and can't be dismissed by swiping down the sheet.
 This is perfect for onboarding guides and mandatory dialogs.

+Note that these detents don't apply to iPad, where the sheet will still be presented as a centered window.

 ## Hiding the drag handle